 PVSRIPO in Combination With Immune Checkpoint Blockade in Advanced PD-1 Refractory Melanoma

 This multi-center, open-label, randomized, Phase 2 will investigate the efficacy and safety of PVSRIPO alone (Arm 1) or in combination with an anti-PD-1 inhibitor (Arm 2).
-Following a 6 participant safety run-in period, up to approximately 50 participants with cutaneous or mucosal melanoma who previously failed anti-PD-1 blockade will be randomized 1:1 to receive either PVSRIPO or PVSRIPO plus an anti-PD-1.
+Following a 6 participant safety run-in period, up to approximately 50 participants with cutaneous or mucosal melanoma who previously failed anti-PD-1/L1-based therapy will be randomized 1:1 to receive either PVSRIPO or PVSRIPO plus an anti-PD-1.

 Melanoma PVSRIPO Anti-PD-1 Checkpoint Inhibitor

 You can join if…

 Open to people ages 18 years and up

 - Prior CDC-recommended vaccination series against PV, and has received a boost immunization with trivalent IPOL® (Sanofi-Pasteur SA) at least 1 week, but less than 6 weeks, prior to Day 1

 - NOTE: Patients who are unsure of their vaccination status must provide evidence of anti-PV immunity prior to enrollment, as applicable

 - Has biopsy proven unresectable cutaneous, acral or mucosal melanoma and is willing to undergo tumor biopsy prior to the first dose of study drugs and at prespecified intervals during the study (see Table 1).